brenordv/csharp-benchmarks/readme.md

 # Project
 I created this project to centralize my benchmark tests.
+This is in no way a super precise benchmark nor should it be considered as "empiric proof" or anything.
+Take it with a grain of salt.
+It's just someone curious about the performance of some common operations.

+All benchmarks were run in a Windows 10 machine using .net6.

 # Benchmarks
 1. [AutoMapper](./automapperbenchmark.md)